 2. Choose Style and Size of the Painting

-I offer a variety of sizes ranging from A5 to 3 feet.
+I offer a variety of sizes ranging from A5 to over 3 foot.
 These can be square or rectangle.

-Smaller paintings are available on either textured paper or a slim canvas board up to A3 size & come mounted ready to frame.
-Framing can be arranged at an extra cost.
+Smaller paintings are available on either textured paper or a slim canvas board up to A3 size & come mounted & framed.

-Larger paintings from A3 upwards are on a deep 3.5cm boxed canvas which is ready to hang.
-A floating frame can be arranged for you at an extra cost.
+Larger paintings from A3 upwards are on a deep 3.5cm boxed canvas which is completed with a floating frame.

 Considerations on the size, shape & style of the painting depend on the following -

-• Where would you would like to display the painting ?
+- Where would you like to display the painting?

-Think about the space available, allowing for the frame depth, if it is a framed item.
+Think about the space available, allowing for the frame depth

 3. Contact Me

 Once you have your photos together and decided upon the type of portrait you would like, please complete my Enquiry Form with your requirements.
 Then attach your photos to the form.